Skip to content

 are said to pair well with soft water.

-Especially for delicate dishes like chawanmushi, differences in water can be easily perceived.
+Especially in delicate dishes like chawanmushi, differences due to water can be easily perceived.

 Chawanmushi with mushrooms and mitsuba herb